Environmental considerations

 Resource Limits

 Be careful when setting resource limits for the nats-server containers.
-The nats-server processes use resources in proportion to the load traffic generated by all the client applications, if the NATS (and JetStream) usage is high (or bursty, nats-server is very fast and can process sharp bursts in traffic), then you will need to set the container resource limits accordingly, or the container orchestration system will kill the server's container.
+The nats-server processes use resources in proportion to the load traffic generated by all the client applications, if the NATS (and JetStream) usage is high or in bursts (nats-server is very fast and can process sharp bursts in traffic), then you will need to set the container resource limits accordingly, or the container orchestration system will kill the server's container.
 The nats-server will automatically detect number of available cores, but it will try to use all host memory, not the resource limits set for the container, unless you specify GOMEMLIMIT.
 GOMEMLIMIT is an available option in official NATS helm charts.

 Last updated